Kotlin/anko/README.md

 Also, you can specify dimension values in **dip** (density-independent pixels) or in **sp** (scale-independent pixels): `dip(dipValue)` or `sp(spValue)`.
 Note that the `textSize` property already accepts **sp** (`textSize = 16f`).
 Use `px2dip` and `px2sp` to convert backwards.

+### Instance shorthands

+Sometimes you need to pass a `Context` instance to some Android SDK method from your `Activity` code.
+Usually you can just use `this`, but what if you're inside the inner class?
+You would probably write `SomeActivity.this` in case of Java and `this@SomeActivity` if you're writing in Kotlin.

+With Koan you can just write `ctx`.
+It is an extension property which works both inside `Activity` and `Service` and is even accessible from `Fragment` (it uses `getActivity()` method under the hood).
+You can also get an `Activity` instance using `act` extension property.

 ### UI wrapper

 Before the Beginning of Time Koan used UI tag as a top-level DSL element: